Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."
+**Marcus**: "But we must ensure that our approach does not compromise the efficiency we aim to achieve.
+It's a delicate balance."

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI policies.*